Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Balancing cost with employee needs

-The balance requires understanding not just average occupancy but peak demand by space type.
+The balance requires understanding not only average occupancy but peak demand by space type.
 Your data might show low overall occupancy but high demand for collaboration areas.
 Removing desks while adding more meeting spaces could simultaneously reduce square footage and improve functionality.

 Measuring multiple space types simultaneously

-Modern offices contain various space types—individual desks, phone booths, meeting rooms, collaboration zones, and quiet areas.
+Modern offices contain various space types: individual desks, phone booths, meeting rooms, collaboration zones, and quiet areas.
 Each may have different occupancy patterns.
 A desk might sit empty while meeting rooms are fully booked, or vice versa.

 Facility managers need to track occupancy across all these space types to understand true utilization.
-This complexity requires sophisticated workplace analytics that can measure different areas simultaneously and reveal how employees actually use the office.
+This complexity requires sophisticated workplace analytics that can measure different areas simultaneously and reveal how employees use the office.

-How to improve your occupancy rate
+How to improve your office occupancy rate

 Optimizing occupancy requires both strategic planning and the right tools to measure workplace occupancy effectively.